Fra-kX0x5B/CTF-Writeups/Chemistry - HTB - Easy/Chemistry-WriteUp.md

 <br><br>

-The application provided at port 5000 looks like a parser for *Crystallographic Information Files (CIF)*.
+The application hosted on the box at port 5000 looks like a parser for *Crystallographic Information Files (CIF)*.

 <br><br>

 ![Pasted image 20241023002915-1](https://github.com/user-attachments/assets/b84120fa-fbe7-4534-844a-105686aa94f8)

 <br><br>

-Surfing the web we find the recent *CVE-2024-23346*
+Surfing the web i find the recent *CVE-2024-23346*

 https://ethicalhacking.uk/cve-2024-23346-arbitrary-code-execution-in-pymatgen-via-insecure/#gsc.tab=0

 A vulnerability in the parsing library *Pymatgen versions prior to 2024.2.8*, that executes arbitrary code via *insecure serializazion*.

-All we need to do is craft a malicious .cif file, and then inject the command we want to execute in it.
+All you need to do is craft a malicious .cif file, and then inject the command you want to execute in it.
 We have a template of the file's structure in the link above:

 <br><br>